 Mr Azad said the pilgrims could not afford to remain stranded for long as they had to arrive in Jeddah on time.
 Performing the Haj was more important than flying from a particular point, he added.

-The cancelled flights, it was told in the meeting, could be rescheduled only after allowed by Saudi Arabia and also depend on the availability of air corridor at Jeddah where the skies remain crowded with aircraft carrying pilgrims from all over the world.
+The cancelled flights, it was told in the meeting, could be rescheduled only after allowed by Saudi Arabia and it also depended on the availability of air corridor at Jeddah where the skies remain crowded with aircraft carrying pilgrims from all over the world.